 Read More

-My uncle Milton wasn’t exactly a hardened criminal, but the truth is he was once caught breaking and entering.
-Most of the time Milt was a mild-mannered, slightly absent-minded professor of chemistry at Smith College and lived with my aunt Roseanne in Northampton, Massachusetts in a wonderful Revolutionary-era house at the end of Poplar Hill…
+Rosie and Milt, the Literary Lady and the Second Story Man My uncle Milton wasn’t exactly a hardened criminal, but the truth is he was once caught breaking and entering.
+Most of the time Milt was a mild-mannered, slightly absent-minded professor of chemistry at Smith College and lived with my aunt Roseanne in Northampton, Massachusetts…

 Read More

+No Dice!
 Try as I might, in my seven decades – most of which were lived in New York City of all places – I can’t remember being the victim of any shady deals or crooked schemes.
 I never shot craps in Vegas nor have I even been to Foxwoods.
-I was never conned in a dark…
+I was never conned in…

 Read More